IFGA26 Categories > Climate Change

 What this includes

-• Involvement leading to changes in proposals or approaches
+• Ideas leading to changes in behaviour or use of place

 Examples of strong submissions